Fulbright Fellowship

 - The purpose of the campus interview is for applicants to receive feedback to strengthen their application materials.
 This is NOT a competitive interview process and applicants are not rated and/or ranked.

-- Interviews will be held by a faculty committee.
+- Interviews will be held by a faculty/staff committee.

 - Please dress professionally and come prepared to briefly and concretely describe your research project.